 We read stories about phishing and data breaches and we get worried.
 Some of us start thinking that maybe we’re better off (security-wise) with paper-based banking.
 Sending checks, receiving statements in the mail, paying bills the old fashioned way – manually with a checkbook and a stamp.
 But as Jean Chatzky said this morning on NBC’s Today Show, online banking is actually safer than paper-based for a few reasons.

 - People who use online banking check their account 4 times more often than those who use paper-based banking.
-That means if someone does fraudulently steal your identity or your banking information, you’ll find out about it more quickly and remedy the problem earlier, translating to potentially fewer losses.
+That means if someone does fraudulently steal your identity or your banking information, you’ll find out about it more quickly and remedy the problem earlier, translating to potentially fewer losses, check out WECU here and get more information.

 - Banks’ online systems are more secure than your mailbox and trash bin.
 Sure, they may not be 100% impervious to attack, but they’re much harder to hack into than your mailbox at the curb or the trash can full of sensitive information (even if it is shredded).